brianzi/blossom/README.md

 After some consideration, it might be worthwile to think about a more minimal data storage model; computations are often cheap.

 We store a list of vertices, and for each vertex we store a list of neighboring vertices, together with the weight of the corresponding edges, which is not modified after creation.
+This is the input to the algorithm, so there is no way around this.

 Blossoms are also created as vertices.
 For each vertex, we store a "blossom parent", which is set to the blossom vertex the vertex is part of.
 For breaking a blossom, we thus also want to store a list of all the blossom children; we only need to reset their blossom pointer to NULL.
 Essentially, we are thus storing the laminar covering as a doubly linked tree.

 Instead, it might be possible to not store the children, just mark blossom vertices as destroyed somehow, and unlink the children when they ever try to